 Global Volcanism Program | Image GVP-05373

-This 1992 view up the eastern flank of Westdahl was taken two months after the end of a major E-flank eruption.
-The dark lava flows are from the 1991-92 eruption.
-The eruption took place from an 8-km-long fissure that extended from the summit down the east flank.
-It began on 29 November 1991 with a 6-km-high ash plume.
+This 1992 view up the eastern flank of Westdahl was taken two months after the end of a major eruption that produced these lava flows.
+The eruption took place from an 8-km-long fissure that extended from the summit down the east flank and began on 29 November 1991 with a 6-km-high ash plume.
 The lava flow traveled as far as 7 km from the vent, widening as it reached the lower flanks.

 Photo by C. Dau, 1992 (U.S. Fish and Wildlife Service, courtesy of Alaska Volcano Observatory).